Record of Wortenia War: Light novels

 Hobby Japan published the first light novel volume in print with illustrations by bob in September 2015.
 As of July 2022, twenty-two volumes have been published.
 The light novel is licensed in North America by J-Novel Club.

-Volume list
+Volumes

 Manga

 The light novel series was adapted into a manga series by Yukari Yagi and published by Hobby Japan.
 As of December 2021, the individual chapters have been collected into eight tankōbon volumes.
 The manga is also licensed by J-Novel Club.